Special Educational Programs

 Consequently, CCA has developed a learning lab that targets students with mild learning differences and help them voce forward in their academic discipleship.
 This program bridges their learning gaps and teaches students effective learning strategies, for their next educational step.

-CCA has five dyslexia therapists on staff to meet the needs of students diagnosed with Dyslexia.
+CCA has a team of dyslexia therapists on staff to meet the needs of students diagnosed with Dyslexia.
 Our therapists use the Orton-Gillingham Method known for its comprehensive multisensory approach.
 Hour-long individualized therapy sessions usually takes place during the normal school day to make it convenient for students and parents.